Club Presidente Hayes

+The club also competes in beach soccer in the Superliga APF de Fútbol Playa, being champions in the 2022 edition.
+They have also won the 2022 Copa Libertadores de Fútbol Playa, being the first non-Brazilian club to do so.

 History

-In 1945, the club obtains its best result by finishing third in the 1945 Paraguayan Primera División season.
+In 1945, the club finished third in the 1945 Paraguayan Primera División season.

-In 1952, the club wins the 1952 Paraguayan Primera División season.
+In 1952, the club won the 1952 Paraguayan Primera División season.